davidlcoleman3rd/primitive-poker/README.md

 # primitive-poker
 A simple text-based poker game WIP.

+**Version 0.0.6**

+- Began to define and implement various functionality of the Player class, including connecting its functionality with the Hand and Card class

 **Version 0.0.5**
 - Began to define and implement various functionality of the Hand class and its interactions with Deck and Card classes